Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/training.md

 ## Cross validation

 We would like to apply k-NN to a dimension-reduced shape space WBC images to see how often it assigns an image to the correct class.
-The tricky part is that we already know the correct class for every image in our dataset.
-To get around this issue, we could exclude some *subset* of the data, called the **validation set**.
-After pretending that we don't know the correct classes for elements of the validation set, we will see how often our classification algorithm correctly identifies the class of each object in this set.
+However, we already know the correct class for every image in our dataset!

+One approach for assessing how well a classification algorithm performs when the classes of each object in our dataset are known is to exclude some *subset* of the data, called the **validation set**.
+After hiding the correct classes for elements of the validation set from the classification algorithm, we will measure how often the algorithm correctly identifies the class of each object in this set.

 **STOP:** What issues do you see with using a validation set?
 {: .notice--primary}

-Unfortunately, it is unclear which subset of the data we should use as a validation set.
-Random variation could mean that the reported accuracy will change depending on which subset we choose.
-And what makes the elements of the validation set so special as to be chosen?
+Yet it remains unclear which subset of the data we should use as a validation set.
+Random variation could cause that the classifier's accuracy will change depending on which subset we choose.
+After all, what makes the elements of the validation set so special as to be chosen?
 Ideally, we would use a more democratic approach that is not subject to random variation and that uses *all* of the data for validation.

 In **cross validation**, we divide our data into a collection of *f* (approximately) equally sized groups called **folds**.
-We use one of these folds as a validation set, keeping track of how many objects are correctly classified, and then we start over with a different fold as our validation set.
-Cross validation is democratic, since every element in our dataset will get used as a member of a validation set exactly once.
+We use one of these folds as a validation set, keeping track of which objects the classification algorithm classifies correctly, and then we start over with a different fold as our validation set.
+In this way, every element in our dataset will get used as a member of a validation set exactly once.

-The case in which *f* is equal to the number of points in our dataset is called **leave one out cross validation**.
-For every point in the dataset, we pretend that we do not know its label, use the classification algorithm to assign it a class, and then compare this prediction against the known class.

 ## A first attempt at quantifying the success of a classifier

-Before we can apply cross validation to WBC images, we should know how to quantify the performance of the classifier.
-This task may seem easy, but we will see that pitfalls are lurking.

-The table below shows the result of applying k-NN to the iris flower dataset, using *k* = 1 and cross-validation with *f* = 10 (meaning that since there are 150 flowers, each fold contains 15 flowers).
-This table is called a **confusion matrix**, because it helps us visualize whether we are "confusing" the assignment of a flower to the wrong class.
+Before we can apply cross validation to WBC images, we should discuss how to quantify the performance of the classifier.
+The table below shows the result of applying k-NN to the iris flower dataset, using *k* equal to 3 and cross validation with *f* equal to 10 (since there are 150 flowers, each fold contains 15 flowers).
+This table is called a **confusion matrix**, because it helps us visualize whether we are "confusing" the class assignment of an object.

 In the confusion matrix, rows correspond to true classes, and columns correspond to predicted classes.
-For example, consider the second row, which corresponds to the flowers that we know are *Iris versicolor*.
-Our classifier predicted that none of these flowers were *Iris setosa*, that 47 of these flowers were *Iris versicolor*, and that three of the flowers were *Iris virginica*.
+For example, consider the second row, which corresponds to the flowers that we know are *Iris versicolor*. k-NN predicted that none of these flowers were *Iris setosa*, that 47 of these flowers were *Iris versicolor*, and that three of the flowers were *Iris virginica*.
 Therefore, it correctly predicted the class of 47 of the 50 total *Iris versicolor* flowers.

 | *Iris setosa* | *Iris versicolor* | *Iris virginica* |
 | :---: |  :----: | :---: |